• Skip to main content

 The directions to these bacon cups are pretty simple.
 But a few expert tips regarding bacon may be helpful as you make this recipe.

-• Buy precooked bacon: Some stores like Costco, already have pre-cooked or fully-cooked bacon.
-This isn’t the best quality, though, as it often has nitrates and added sugar.
-But it’s convenient and makes this easy breakfast meal even more manageable.
+Buy precooked bacon: Some stores like Costco, already have pre-cooked or fully-cooked bacon.
+It’s convenient and makes this easy breakfast meal even more manageable.

 Store leftover bacon and egg cups in an airtight container in the refrigerator for up to 5-6 days.
 It keeps well for an extended period, making it a great way to enjoy breakfast throughout the week.